 The green and white Tree Farm sign is the sign of good forest management.

-The Massachusetts Tree Farm Program is sponsored by the Massachusetts Forest Alliance, and administered by MFA’s Program Director based in Hawley.
+The Massachusetts Tree Farm Program is sponsored by the Massachusetts Forest Alliance, overseen by the volunteer Massachusetts Tree Farm Committee, and administered by MFA’s Program Director, Greg Cox.

 Each year the Tree Farm program holds tours of different Tree Farms around the state, giving Tree Farmers and the public the chance to see how Tree Farms are managed.
 Each September, an annual Field Day is held at a Tree Farm, with tours and short workshops on forestry topics.
 The annual Massachusetts Tree Farmer of the Year award is presented to that year’s winner at the Field Day.